manijangid78/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M00Lab00_Validate_lab_environment.md

 Exercise 2 - Create your environment
 ------------------------------------------

-In this exercise, you will be create your **Practice** environment that you will do the majority of your lab work in.
+In this exercise, you will be create your **Development** environment that you will do the majority of your lab work in.

 ### Task 1 – Create environment